2022 EarthScope ANGLE Educator Workshop

 We are focused on ensuring a safe and productive short course.
 ANGLE has developed the following protocols related to COVID19 safety based on local and national guidelines.
 If conditions, advice, or requirements change, we will inform Participants as quickly as possible.
 We cannot reduce risk to zero.
 ANGLE is asking attendees to protect the community and each other.

-- All Participants must be up-to-date* on COVID vaccinations or a negative COVID PCR test within 72 hours of the workshop start in order to attend.
-Participants will need to show proof of vaccination or negative test results (paper or electronic) during the check-in process, before entering the short course venue.
+- All Participants must be up-to-date* on COVID vaccinations or a negative COVID test (PCR or antigen) within 72 hours of the workshop start in order to attend.
+Participants will need to show proof of vaccination or negative test results (paper or electronic or photo) during the check-in process, before entering the short course venue.
+Antigen tests will also be available, which participants can use prior to the workshop start, but we strongly recommend taking a test before you leave home rather than wait until you get here.

 - On-site rapid antigen test kits will be available at no cost for any Participants who feel unwell, have COVID-like symptoms, and/or were exposed to someone else who tested positive.